 Deaddiction as out-patient basis is possible when chances of withdrawal is lesser and patients motivation is good.
 Patient can visit psychiatrist and counsellors at regular interval for therapy while working and staying in comfort of home.
 Patients are recommended to attend group therapy sessions at MMI.
 Counselling of patients relatives is also done to cope with the problems and to help patient remaining sober.
 Groups for addicted patient's relatives are also held periodically.

 Depending on requirement and feasibility patient can be admitted for short term or long term care.
 Well furnished rooms with all necessary amenities available.
+Phone and internet use is also allowed.
+One can do his office work if he has work from home facility.
 We provide personalised care for each patient.
 An individualised plan of treatment is formulated for each patient.
 Considering role of dual diagnosis in addiction patients.
 That means underlying depression / anxiety/ OCD / psychosis leading to addiction.
 At MMI we have added advantage of having round the clock psychiatrist leading to better treatment of underlying psychological issues.
 The psychiatrist is available 24x7 and he directly supervises all the treatment plan and therapies.
+Option of partial admission with facility to go out of center for few hours.

 Treatment plan includes treatment with Medications to decrease Craving, Aversive drugs, counselling, cognitive therapy, behavioural therapy, CBT, REBT, Aversion Therapy, Ketamine Therapy, Group therapy, Art therapy, Activity based interventions, Hypnotism, Motivational Enhancement Therapy, Family therapy, Meditation, Yoga, etc. once discharged patient can follow in opd for further therapy.
 Patients are recommended to attend group therapy sessions at MMI.
 Counselling of patients relatives is also done to cope with the problems and to help patient remaining sober.
 Groups for addicted patient's relatives are also held periodically.
 (Click here for details)